M6 (TV channel): M6+

 On 19 March 2008, M6 launched a new website, in addition to its official site.
 This TV Catch-up called M6 Replay allows French Internet users (metropolitan France only) to view all M6 programs in the 6 p.m.-midnight slot (excluding films) one hour after their broadcasts, for one week.
 On 4 November 2013, M6 Replay was replaced by 6play.

 On 27 March 2014, M6 launched 4 new thematic channels, "100% online", on 6play: 6play Comic (Humor), 6play Crazy Kitchen (Cooking), 6play Sixième Style (Fashion/Beauty), and 6play Stories (TV films).
 On 9 February 2015, M6 launched 6play home time (Universe de la Maison).

 On 1 December 2015, a new version of 6play was launched.
 A new 6play design is launched for the occasion and 6play now uses a personalized recommendation system under the "My selection" section similar to that of Netflix.

 From 14 May 2024, 6play became M6+.

+In its first-quarter 2026 financial report, released on 28 April 2026, M6 Group reported that the M6+ platform had reached 31.7 million unique users, a 14% increase over the previous year.
+The group also confirmed its position as the exclusive free-to-air broadcaster for all matches of the 2026 FIFA World Cup in France, anticipating that the tournament would drive record digital engagement for the streaming service.